Alroy Jovi: Axtelera Ray - Novel Concept

 In the year 2000, Prateek became fascinated by the mythologies of the world.
 That interest was spurred by his father, Dr. D.K Mathur, an accomplished archaeologist, who took Prateek along on his numerous excavations across India.
-It led to Prateek’s love of history and legends.
+It led to Prateek's love of history and legends.
 From the ancient Egyptians to the Norse gods, Prateek studied these ancient tales, thus imagining what would one day be known as Axtelera Ray.
 The developing CGI industry also brought with it a huge source of inspiration, bringing to life characters that once lived only in his imagination.
 Inspired by the Greats such as Stan Lee and JRR Tolkien, Prateek began developing a story that was initially planned as a comic.
 However, as his idea developed into something much bigger, Axtelera Ray became a series of novels, featuring well-developed characters in the meticulously built world of Octavia.
 Over the course of the following five years, Prateek spent time refining his story and characters, wishing to offer the world a brand new tale that would take his audience on the adventure of a lifetime.

 After travelling to the United Kingdom, in 2013, Prateek got the chance to work with author Maurice J. Gallagher also known as Mo Gallagher, with whom he later shared his idea.
-Fascinated by the world Prateek was building, Mo eventually came on board, putting into writing Prateek’s notes and ideas.
+Fascinated by the world Prateek was building, Mo eventually came on board, putting into writing Prateek's notes and ideas.

-In early 2015, Prateek released a 40-page preview edition of the first book in the series, entitled ‘Axtelera Ray: The Chronicles of Astrone’ which knew instant success on Goodreads, Lulu and Amazon.
-The positive reviews bear testament to the genuine interest in the world’s mythology, myths and legends.
+In early 2015, Prateek released a 40-page preview edition of the first book in the series, entitled 'Axtelera Ray: The Chronicles of Astrone'.

 In 2018, Prateek released the 90-page preview edition which is available for free to audience across the globe.
 The full first novel is currently in development, however a complete encyclopaedia of the world of Octavia can be found on the official Axtelera Ray website.

 Ocean Tears

-Prateek’s desire to use his skills to bring about change with thought-provoking artwork led him to create the concept he entitled ‘Ocean Tears’.
-Inspired by Greta Thunberg and Sky’s Ocean Rescue, it came from the idea that with the destruction of the world’s fauna’s natural habitats, animals would come out of the oceans, forests and jungles to protest.
-The initial idea featured a Humpback Whale, floating across the sky in Manchester’s Media City, forced to leave the polluted oceans to find a cleaner home.
+Prateek's desire to use his skills to bring about change with thought-provoking artwork led him to create the concept he entitled 'Ocean Tears'.
+Inspired by Greta Thunberg and Sky's Ocean Rescue, it came from the idea that with the destruction of the world's fauna's natural habitats, animals would come out of the oceans, forests and jungles to protest.
+The initial idea featured a Humpback Whale, floating across the sky in Manchester's Media City, forced to leave the polluted oceans to find a cleaner home.
 This long-running campaign would see the whale appear in different places around the globe.
 Furthermore, in order to spread the awareness of climate change, Prateek has provided the full source material to any artist who desires to get involved.